Desmond Llewelyn: James Bond series

 In 1963, Terence Young asked Llewelyn to read for the part of Quartermaster Major Boothroyd in From Russia with Love, the second release in the official Bond film series.
 Both Young and Ian Fleming wanted 'Q' to be portrayed as a Welshman with a strong Welsh accent, and Young had Llewelyn use a broad South Wales accent in They Were Not Divided.
 Llewelyn fought against the idea suggesting that such a character would never have been allowed to rise to the rank of Major in the British service.
 Llewelyn persuaded them that the character should have an upper-class English accent, with Llewelyn later stating that he played him as a "toffee nosed Englishman ever since".

-Llewelyn would go on to become a staple of the film series for over thirty years, appearing in all but one EON film production (the exception being 1973's Live and Let Die, in which the character did not appear) during his lifetime.
-In total, Llewelyn played 'Q' in seventeen films, appearing in more Bond films than any other actor and playing opposite each of the first five James actors in Sir Sean Connery, George Lazenby, Sir Roger Moore, fellow Welshman Timothy Dalton, and Pierce Brosnan.
+Llewelyn would go on to become a staple of the film series for over thirty years, appearing in all but two EON-produced Bond films during his lifetime (the exceptions being 1962’s Dr. No and 1973's Live and Let Die).
+In total, Llewelyn played 'Q' in seventeen films, appearing in more Bond films than any other actor and playing opposite each of the first five Bond actors: Sean Connery, George Lazenby, Roger Moore, Timothy Dalton and Pierce Brosnan.

-In 1967, Llewelyn portrayed 'Q' alongside Lois Maxwell's Miss Moneypenny in an EON produced television documentary entitled Welcome to Japan, Mr. Bond.
+In 1967, Llewelyn portrayed 'Q' alongside Lois Maxwell's Miss Moneypenny in an EON-produced television documentary entitled Welcome to Japan, Mr. Bond.
 This promotional film was included in the 2006 Special Edition DVD release of You Only Live Twice.

-His last appearance as Q prior to his death was in The World Is Not Enough in 1999.
+His last appearance as 'Q' before his death was in The World Is Not Enough in 1999.
 During his briefing of 007 in the film, Q introduces John Cleese's character, R, as his heir presumptive, and the film alludes to Q's retirement, to which Bond, after seeing Q, expresses his hope that it will not be any time soon.
 Q's response is to admonish Bond to "always have an escape plan", after which he lowers himself through the floor of his lab.
-Llewelyn had stated not long before his death that he had no plans to retire and that he would continue playing Q "as long as the producers want me and the Almighty doesn't."
+Llewelyn had stated not long before his death that he had no plans to retire and that he would continue playing Q "as long as the producers want me and the Almighty doesn't".

 The part of 'Q' would make Llewelyn immensely popular among Bond fans and one of British cinema's most recognisable character actors.
 As such, Llewelyn would front a number of Bond related commercials, including two promotions for the video games GoldenEye 007 and Tomorrow Never Dies.